 After quickly considering multiple paths, ICAT turned to a trusted partner in Brazil.
 This contact put the team in touch with a local supplier who was well-equipped to deliver on the rush timing and product specs.
-The team worked with the new supplier to develop a hyper-detailed schedule, but that was only half of the battle.
+The team worked with the new supplier to develop a hyper-detailed schedule—but that was only half the battle.
 The most important piece of the puzzle was expediting the customs process for the materials to leave Brazil, which typically takes at least three weeks on its own.
-This meant not only shaving days off of a trucking route, but also working some magic with government officials.
+This meant not only shaving days off a trucking route, but also working some magic with government officials.

-Using a special truck, the parts were rushed across mountainous terrain in three full transit days, cutting the typical six day trek in half.
-The parts were received at the warehouse on August 15th, and with a team of 15 people working 12 hours a day, packed and made ready for presentation to Brazilian customs on August 16th.
+Using a special truck, the parts were rushed across mountainous terrain in three full transit days, cutting the typical six-day trek in half.
+The parts were received at the warehouse on August 15th, and with a team of 15 people working 12 hours a day, were packed and made ready for presentation to Brazilian customs on August 16th.
 The packing process involved customized heat-treated crates, VCI plastic for water protection, drying agents, and foam protection.
 Through ICAT’s strong relationships with local partners and agents on the ground, the customs process was completed in only three days, on August 19th.
 This cleared the way for the parts to begin their airline transport to the U.S.

 The automotive parts successfully arrived in Detroit on the evening of August 21st, just in time for delivery to the customer by the initial target deadline of August 22nd.

 - Treated each step of the project as a priority;

 - Persevered through multiple challenges, including extraordinary ground and air congestion resulting from the Olympics being held concurrently in Rio de Janeiro;

 - Had a thorough, detailed project documentation structure, expert team, and tight feedback process; and

 - Used an out-of-the-box approach to seek alternative solutions when roadblocks arose.